Garden waste dumping: Waterways quality

-The dumping of green waste such as lawn clippings can block drainage systems which pollutes water therefore effecting water quality and the health of aquatic plants and animals.
+The dumping of green waste such as lawn clippings can block drainage systems.
+This pollutes water, and therefore affects water quality and the health of aquatic plants and animals.
 Dumped garden waste can add high levels of sediments, reducing the light available for photosynthesis.
-Dumping also block waterways and roads, cause flooding and facilitate higher rates of erosion by smothering natural vegetation cover.
+Dumping can also block waterways and roads, cause flooding and facilitate higher rates of erosion by smothering natural vegetation cover.